Metadata exporter

 Settings: http backend

-• url (required): defines URL to post content to
+• url (required): defines the URL to post content to

-• meta_headers: if set true general metainformation is added to HTTP request headers (default false)
+• meta_headers (bool): if set to true, general metadata is added to HTTP request headers (default: false)

-• mime_type: defines mime type of content sent in HTTP POST
+• mime_type: defines the MIME type of the content sent in the HTTP POST

 Settings: redis_pubsub backend